Steven Cadrin, PhD

 Accounting for spatial population structure in stock assessment: past, present and future

-The Future of Fisheries Science in North America, Springer V, pp. 405-42.
+In The Future of Fishery Science in North America, 405-426.

 - Cadrin SX (2000).